 Lung cancer is a terrible disease, and the more we can do to reduce risks associated with its growth, the better.
 The Centers for Disease Control and Prevention’s (CDC) National Comprehensive Cancer Control Program (NCCCP) plays an important public health role in risk reduction and early detection of lung cancer.
 However, CDC often does not receive the funding necessary to be able to continue its work and expand its impact.

-Please sign our petition asking leaders in Congress to take action to secure patient protections through the Affordable Care Act and to ensure access to quality and affordable care for all.
+Please sign our petition asking leaders in Congress to take action to secure increased funding for CDC.

 The undersigned individuals ask you to ensure $10.5 billion for the Centers for Disease Control and Prevention (CDC) in order to strengthen the work of the agency to defeat lung cancer.

 Lung cancer is the leading cancer killer of men and women.
 It kills 382 people, beloved family members and dear friends, every day.
 Further, every two minutes and 14 seconds someone in the United States is told the devastating news that they have lung cancer.

 Thankfully, the American Lung Association’s 2021 “State of Lung Cancer” report finds that the five-year survival rate of lung cancer has increased 14.5% over the last five years nationally to 23.7%.
 Extreme and unacceptable racial disparities remain, though, with Black lung cancer patients facing a five-year survival rate of just 18%.
 As a nation, we must do more to eliminate health disparities and end lung cancer.